 - If you are in doubt on what army to take, you can take a look at this guide to what miniatures are the easiest to paint and what AoS armies are good for beginning painters.

-- Read up on some lore on your army (the big core rulebook will have a bit of everything regarding the different factions) to find something that tickles your fancy.
+- Read up on some lore on your army (we have a primer on AoS lore if you are interested) to find something that tickles your fancy.

 - Do not go out and buy 5000 points of models.
 Chances are you will never finish that project and miniatures lose quite a lot of value over time (and just from taking them out of the box).
 Instead, buy a small force.
 A Start collecting box or one of the sides from the starter sets would do nicely (I have written a bit about the different starter sets here).
 1000 points should be a good starting point for beginners and will be manageable to get painted.